omikadze/salesforce-basics/README.md

 ### How Salesforce Organizes Your Data

 Salesforce organizes your data into objects and records.
 You can think of objects like a tab on a spreadsheet, and a record like a single row of data.

 ![GitHub Logo](/photo3.png)

+In Salesforce, objects are accessed via the navigation menu.
+Select any record to drill into a specific account, contact, opportunity, or any other record in Salesforce.

+So, that’s objects, records, and more, and now you have some insight into how your data is organized in Salesforce using our spreadsheet example.
+But unlike an actual spreadsheet, your Salesforce data is stored in our trusted, secure cloud and has an easy-to-use interface, which you can access both from the desktop and your mobile device.
+So it’s similar to a spreadsheet, but in Salesforce, your data is all tracked, shared, and has apps connected to it.
+Salesforce comes with a set of standard objects already set up and ready for use.